ysavine/ysavine/README.md

 👋 Hi, I’m @ysavine
-🧠 I’m interested in building meaningful things for people!
-I am curious about ways to impactfully incorporate AI/ML and NLP.
-I'm also exploring product design.
+🧠 I’m love designing and building meaningful things for people!
 😄 Pronouns: she/her

 Here some other additional projects! ~